ramotar/habitica-faster-auto-accept/README.md

 This script is based on the [Habitica GAS Template](https://habitica.fandom.com/wiki/Habitica_GAS_Template).

 ## Installation
+The source of this script is available on [Google Apps Script](https://script.google.com/home/projects/1yzfbIEs8pSZowopjBNHbwYtsm4e9L0OP7V-IT6yWZUYfzIETuAAXXGBO) for the installation.
 The installation instructions are given on the [Wiki page](https://habitica.fandom.com/wiki/Habitica_GAS_Template#Installation) of the template.

 ## Usage